cciw-uk/data-protection/01 Decisions and actions document.rst

 of the essence, in my opinion this would introduce an unacceptable risk.

 To put it another way, the "fail safe" mode of a safe is wrong for our use case (see above).
-Safe designers assume the contents must not be stolen, but you wouldn't normally need to get at the contents in a big hurry; therefore, it is best to lock you out in the case of electronic failure.
+Safe designers assume 1) the contents must not be stolen, but 2) you wouldn't normally need to get at the contents in a big hurry; therefore, it is best to lock you out in the case of electronic failure.
 But this is no good for us - if a leak in the tent causes water to pour over the electronics, the fail safe mechanism will cause the medical forms to get locked inside, when our biggest danger is not having access to the medical information.
+"Accidental loss" is something the GDPR explicitly requires us to protect against (Article 5, 1.f).

 Data Protection Officer